Neovim: Plugins to get started

 └── start

-In this example we are creating a folder with two other folders inside: opt and start.
-Plugins in opt will only be loaded if we execute the command packadd.
-The plugins in start will be loaded automatically during the startup process.
+Plugins in opt will only be loaded if we execute the command :packadd.
+The plugins in start will be loaded automatically during Neovim's startup process.

 So let's assume we have this path in our packpath.